guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 Also, the correction for policy by the reward model of RLHF is same to correct all the related data/labels that found by the patterns or substrings of the badcases.
 The detail pattern-based human-correct method is illustrated at \cite{ref10}.

+#### 6.3 Other Works
+For object detection task, \cite{ref11} use the relabel method and surpassed human performance in offline LiDAR based 3D object detection.

 ### 7. Conclusion

 We argue that the key point to improve the industry deep learning application performance is to correct the noisy data.
 We propose a simple method to achieve our idea and show the experimental results to verify our idea.